Board of Directors

 Michelle is the co-founder and executive director of Gladeo.
 Since 2005, Michelle has been a mentor and volunteered her time conducting college planning seminars for schools and community-based non-profits.
 While she was volunteering, she saw a huge gap between school and career especially for students who lived in low income neighborhoods or who were the first in their family to go to college.
 She started Gladeo in 2015 to bridge that gap and since then, Gladeo's online resources and workshops have helped thousands of students, teachers and counselors learn about the diverse array of careers and industries through their videos, interactive website, infographics and social media.

 Michelle Cho is an award-winning film producer who co-produced the film "Au Revoir Taipei" which won the NetPac Award at the Berlin Film Festival.
-Since then she has also worked in film development and financing for LUKA Productions.
+Since then she has also worked in film development and financing.
 She was also Director of Operations for a LA-based commercial real estate company.
 Michelle is a StartingBloc Fellow and a 2018 Gratitude Award recipient.
 Michelle graduated from Stanford University in 2001 with a degree in Economics.

 Lisa Andrews MSW M.A.
 M.Ed is a professional School Counselor at Pomona Unified School District and Adjunct Faculty at University of La Verne's Education Counseling department whose practice is predicated on counseling leadership and student advocacy.
 The goals of equity, access and opportunity are inherent to her practice and legacy of working with underrepresented youth within the community of Pomona, CA since March of 2000.

 Collectively her educational experience has contributed to a dynamic professional history that includes the development and implementation of educational programs that target the social emotional development and educational advancement of disenfranchised students within the non-public and public school setting.